How a Long-Term Business LOC Actually Works

 Fee Types to Know

 Read the full fee schedule before signing.
-A 9% rate with a $450 annual fee and a 1.5% draw fee can cost more than an 11% rate with no additional charges at moderate utilization.
+A 9% rate with fees can cost more than 11% with none.

 Long-Term LOC Cost Calculator